maxstrauch/maxstrauch.github.io/_posts/2016-01-12-wicd-sucks.markdown

 <!--more-->

-Very simple plan - write a little shell script which does the job (and I love writing this script because the are specific designed to perform one special task):
+Very simple plan - write a little shell script which does the job (and I love writing shell scripts because they are designed to perform a special task):

 {% highlight bash %}
 #!/bin/sh